The Hound of the Baskervilles (1939 film): Plot

-Watson and Sir Henry attend a seance held by Mrs. Mortimer.
-In a trance, she asks, "What happened that night on the moor, Sir Charles?".
+Watson and Sir Henry attend a séance held by Mrs. Mortimer.
+In a trance, she asks, "What happened that night on the moor, Sir Charles?"
 They are troubled by hound-like howls.
 Watson meets a crippled peddler, limping on each of his legs, and receives a message to come see him.
 The peddler reveals himself to be Holmes, having been on the moor all the time making his own investigation.
-The hound kills a man on the moor whom Holmes and Watson fear is Sir Henry, but turns out to be the man Barryman was signalling to; Holmes explains that it was a convicted murderer, who escaped from Dartmoor Prison, and was Mrs Barryman's brother, who had given him Sir Henry's clothes.
+The hound kills a man on the moor whom Holmes and Watson fear is Sir Henry but turns out to be the man Barryman was signaling to; Holmes explains that it was a convicted murderer, who escaped from Dartmoor Prison, and was Mrs. Barryman's brother, who had given him Sir Henry's clothes.

 Stapleton kept a huge, half-starved, vicious dog trained to attack individual members of the Baskervilles after prolonged exposure to their scent.
 When the hound is finally sent to kill Sir Henry Baskerville, Holmes and Watson arrive to save him just in time, killing the hound.
 Stapleton traps Holmes down in the hound's underground kennel, and sends Watson on an errand to meet Holmes.
 Holmes cuts his way out of the kennel and returns to the hall and destroys the poison that Stapleton had just given to Sir Henry as a medication for his wounds.
 Holmes surmises that Stapleton is a Baskerville, who hopes to claim their vast fortune himself after removing all other members of the bloodline.
 Stapleton pulls a gun and flees.
 Holmes says ominously to Watson, "He won't get very far.
 I've posted constables along the roads and the only other way is across the Grimpen Mire."
 Holmes is praised for his work on the case, and he turns in.